ccnfac/MyPhone/README.md

 **The world's first voice-orchestrated agentic smartphone.**

 MyPhone is a security-first mobile computing platform built from the ground up on a formally verified microkernel.
-It is designed to resist advanced persistent threats while remaining genuinely usable as a daily driver.
+It is designed to resist advanced threats while remaining genuinely usable as a daily driver.

 <img width="1024" height="1024" alt="MyPhone" src="https://github.com/user-attachments/assets/94af0190-ab6d-4d56-bf38-d8abbd813f31" />